Konstantin667/financial-time-series-forecasting/README.md

 The SARIMA model explicitly accounts for seasonal structure in the monthly revenue data.
 Compared to non-seasonal ARIMA, SARIMA produced more stable forecasts and narrower confidence intervals.

-### SARIMA Model – Residual Diagnostics
+### ARIMA Model – Residual Diagnostics

 ![SARIMA Residuals](assets/risidualsarima.png)

-Residuals from the SARIMA model show no significant autocorrelation and approximate normality.
+Residuals from the ARIMA model show no significant autocorrelation and approximate normality.
-This confirms that SARIMA adequately captures both trend and seasonal components of the series.
+This confirms that ARIMA adequately captures both trend and seasonal components of the series.

 ### Backtesting: Forecast vs Actual